gtonra89/mnist/README.md

 # how to run

-on download of the git repositry or clone you will have to have python downloaded version 3.5 or above preferably if you need to download python i have a link for the download page here --> https://www.python.org/downloads/ once downloaded "cd or change directory" to where you have downloaded the repositry once in this directory simply run the python command like so (EG "python mnist.py")
+on download of the git repositry or clone you will have to have python downloaded version 3.5 or above preferably if you need to download python i have a link for the download page here --> https://www.python.org/downloads/ once downloaded "cd or change directory" to where you have downloaded the repositry once in this directory simply run the python command like so <b>(EG "python mnist1.py")</b>

 # Problem set: Read the MNIST data files
 These problems relate to the famous MNIST data set.
 Save your work as a Python file, or a collection of Python files.
 Place them in a single repository on GitHub, complete with a README.
 The files are in a bespoke format, as described on the website.